abdelrahman-adel/bank/README.md

 ## Event-Driven Architecture

-This service publishes a message to the `customer.created.account` queue in RabbitMQ when a new user is created.
-The `account-service` listens to this queue and creates a default account for the new user.
+This service publishes a message to the `customer.created.account` queue in RabbitMQ when a new customer is created.
+The `account-service` is expected to listen to this queue and can then perform actions, such as creating a default account for the new customer.